status-im/hardwallet-firmware/docs/PROTOCOL.md

 Loads and writes to flash a page of firmware update.
 The data is not checked in any way and is simply written to the page specified by the command (relative to the firmware update area).
 The data length must be equal or less than the size of a physical page (2kb with the current chip).
 The page will always be fully programmed.
 If the data is shorter than the page, the missing bytes will be zeroed.

-* Parameters: page number on 1 byte, data length on 2 bytes (least significant byte first) followed by the actual data.
+* Parameters: page number on 1 byte, data length on 2 bytes (most significant byte first) followed by the actual data.
 * Response: Status code only
 * Low battery execution: No